Blog home

 baby ball play in a tuff spot

 A simple and popular use for the tray in settings is to fill the tray with play balls.
-Children as young as 8 months love to sit in the Tuff Spot Tray amongst all the colourful balls.
-The balls will often end up all over the room but toddlers can help fill the tray again and often enjoy hiding objects for each other to find.
+Young children love to sit in the Tuff Spot Tray amongst all the colourful balls.
+The balls will often end up all over the room but they can help to fill the tray again and often enjoy hiding objects for each other to find.

 Schematic Play